surfstudio/SurfGen/README.md

 ### Prefix Cutting

-We can cut prefixes from URI in generated files.
+We can cut URI prefixed from method names in generated files.
 For example we have endpoints with this URIs:
 ```
 /api/v1/auth
 /api/v2/auth